snowplow/documentation/docs/getting-started-with-snowplow-bdp/enterprise/setup-guide-gcp/index.md

 - `Roles/iam.roleAdmin`
 - `Roles/iam.serviceAccountAdmin`

+The following roles are also required if using [RDB Loader](/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/index.md) within GCP:

+- `Roles/secretmanager.secretAccessor`
+- `Roles/secretmanager.secretVersionAdder`

 ### Enable billing for the project

 Please enable billing on the project as failing to do so will prevent the pipeline from being installed.